-Since the GESP is a large-scale PSH plant with a 1,200-MW capacity and is not located in a structured market, we used system-based capacity expansion, production cost, and transmission system planning models to simulate the price-influencing effects of GESP operations throughout the Western Electricity Coordinating Council (WECC) region.
+Because the BMSP would be a large-scale PSH plant with a 400-MW capacity and would not be located in a structured market, we used system-based capacity expansion, production cost, and transmission system planning models to simulate the price-influencing effects of BMSP operations throughout the Western Electricity Coordinating Council (WECC) region.
+Benefits are evaluated throughout this report from two perspectives: system and owner-operator.
 Table ES-1 presents the technical approaches used to assess the value of each use case identified for the system and owner-operator analyses.
+Key differences between the system and owner-operator perspectives are that (1) a service must be monetized to accrue to the owner-operator, thus leaving out voltage support and most transmission benefits, and (2) the value of energy differs with system benefits measured through reductions in energy costs and owner-operator benefits measured through potential market revenue.